Himanshuagrawal2/drum-project/README.md

 # drum-project
-this is a simple drum which can be played o pressing the keys as mentioned
+this is a simple drum which can be played on pressing the keys as mentioned